 Diabetes treatment: Using insulin to manage blood sugar

 Insulin therapy is often an important part of diabetes treatment.
-Understand the key role insulin plays in managing your blood sugar, and the goals of insulin therapy.
-What you learn can help you prevent diabetes complications.
+Understand the key role insulin plays in managing your blood sugar and preventing diabetes complications.

 The role of insulin in the body